Somprakash04/Java_Project/README.md

 # Java_Project
-This is my Java repository in which I upload projects made in Java.
+This is my Java repository, where I upload projects made in Java.